1-800-262-2318

 Throughout the HCA program, students are introduced to the acute care environment in their theory and lab coursework.
 It is the health authority employers who are responsible for providing HCAs hired into acute care settings with opportunities for structured and ongoing mentorships in order to transition them effectively into this environment.
 This course acts as a summary of the acute care content incorporated into the HCA program and presents the realistic expectations of an HCA’s role and the specific role in your local health authority.
 A representative from a regional health authority will describe the scope of an HCA’s practice in an acute care setting and the employment skills and potential jobs in the area.
 Students will have the opportunity to ask questions and have opportunities to demonstrate or practise any tasks they feel need improvement.

 This practical course offers students the opportunity to acquire personal care and assistance skills within the parameters of the HCA role.
-The course is comprised of class and supervised laboratory experiences, which assist the student in integrating theory from other courses to develop caregiver skills that maintain and promote the comfort, safety, and independence of individuals in community and facility contexts.
-The course is structured into seven modules (and 24 sessions) to allow flexible scheduling through the program.
+The course comprises class and supervised laboratory experiences, which assist the student to integrate theory from other courses to develop caregiver skills that maintain and promote the comfort, safety, and independence of clients in community and facility contexts.

 BC-HCA-MED / Personal Care and Assistance: Assisting with Medications for Assisted Living